dhev-wisdom/alx-airbnb-database/database-adv-script/index_performance.md

 - Use indexing strategically by analyzing query patterns and execution plans.

-- EXPLAIN is a powerful tool to validate and monitor performance improvements.
+- EXPLAIN ANALYZE is a powerful tool to validate and monitor performance improvements.

 # 👨‍💻 Recommendation
 Continue to monitor query performance in real scenarios and consider adding composite indexes if multiple columns are regularly queried together.
 Use ANALYZE, EXPLAIN, or database profiling tools to guide further optimization.